Xinyuan-LilyGO/T-Echo-Lite/README.md

 ## Describe

 T-Echo-Lite is a lightweight version based on T-Echo, featuring a smaller volume and lower power consumption design compared to T-Echo.
 Its minimum deep sleep power consumption can reach 2μA to 10μA (due to differences in onboard components on different boards, power consumption performance may vary; the minimum power consumption mentioned here is based on the engineering board tested by the LILYGO laboratory).
 The board is equipped with a rich set of features, including an inertial sensor, LORA module, solar charging function (5V), external GPS, and more.
 Its excellent power consumption performance allows T-Echo-Lite to achieve superior battery life.

+T-Echo-Lite-KeyShield is a baseboard expansion for T-Echo-Lite, primarily extending peripherals such as a keyboard, speaker, microphone, and vibration motor.

 ## Preview